mheberger/delineator/README.md

 Automated watershed delineation often makes mistakes.
 The good news is that these errors can often be fixed by slightly moving the location of your watershed outlet.

-Repeat steps 4 to 7 by creating a new CSV file, or modifying your existing file with revised coordinates.
-The script will automatically overwrite existing files.
+Repeat steps 4 to 7 by creating a new CSV file, or modifying your existing file, using revised coordinates.
+The script will automatically overwrite existing files, so make sure to back up anything you want to save.

 # Configuration Notes